-Repairing weaknesses in your IT environment is always easier than dealing with the consequences of those weaknesses – like, say, a massive data breach – later.
-This means your security team must be proficient at finding those weaknesses, and assessing how vulnerable your IT environment truly is.
+Repairing a weakness in your IT environment is always easier than dealing with the consequences of that weakness — like, say, a massive data breach — sometime later.
+This means your security team must be proficient at finding those weaknesses and assessing your IT environment’s vulnerabilities.

-Those vulnerabilities might include weak passwords, poor patch management, and lax security training.
-As a result, you could fall victim to malware, ransomware, phishing attacks, and endpoint breaches — all while your antivirus software, intrusion detection, and firewalls are working perfectly.
+Those vulnerabilities can include weak passwords, poor patch management, and lax security training.
+As a result, users could fall victim to malware, ransomware, phishing attacks, and endpoint breaches — all while the antivirus software, intrusion detection, and firewalls are working perfectly.
 Even with all those precautionary measures in place, an unknown vulnerability can still lead to cybersecurity disaster.

 How do you prevent such threats?
 You conduct a vulnerability assessment.

 A vulnerability assessment (or vulnerability analysis) is the process of identifying the security vulnerabilities in your network, systems, and hardware; and then taking steps to fix those weaknesses.
-It provides information that your IT and security teams can use to improve your company’s threat mitigation and prevention processes.
+It provides information the security team can use to improve the company’s threat mitigation and prevention processes.

-Even the most secure IT infrastructure likely has one or more security vulnerabilities lurking somewhere.
+Even the most secure IT infrastructure likely has one or more security vulnerabilities lurking somewhere in its software code.
 Vulnerability assessment tools can bring those threats to light, whether they’re network security vulnerabilities or host security vulnerabilities.

-Since many organizations consider vulnerability assessments highly technical, they perform the assessments primarily for compliance purposes.
-The trap in that thinking is that you won’t connect your vulnerability assessments to the organization’s business risks – nor to the decisions executives make about the security function’s budget.
+Since many organizations consider vulnerability assessments to be highly technical, they perform such assessments primarily for compliance purposes.
+The flaw in that thinking is that it doesn’t connect your vulnerability assessments to the organization’s business risks (nor to the decisions executives make about the security function’s budget).
 You’ll only assess whether your IT systems comply with regulatory obligations.
 That’s no longer enough.

-There are a number of metrics available for measuring vulnerability.
-Standard KPIs are not always applicable to cybersecurity, so consider using options such as:
+There are several metrics available for measuring vulnerability.
+Standard key performance indicators (KPIs) are not always applicable to cybersecurity, so consider using options such as:

 - Mean Time to Detect (MTTD): How long does it take for your team to identify a potential cyberattack?

-- Mean Time to Resolve (MTTR): Once the attack has been identified, how long does it take until the issue has been remediated?
+- Mean Time to Resolve (MTTR): Once the attack has been identified, how long does it take to remediate the issue?

-- Mean Time Between Failures: What is the frequency of the attacks you’ve experienced in the past?
+- Mean Time Between Failures: What is the frequency of past attacks?

-- Number of Previous Attacks/Success Rate of Previous Attacks: How many security attacks have you fallen victim to, and how much access was gained?
+- Number of Previous Attacks/Success Rate of Previous Attacks: How many security attacks have there been, and how much access was gained?

-- Number of Users/Devices: The amount of people or devices that have access to your system can increase the chances of a breach.
-Are there any unknown devices on your network?
-Are there credentials for former employees that need to be removed?
+- Number of Users/Devices: Every new user or device that connects to your network increases the chance of a breach.
+Are there any unknown devices on the network?
+Have all credentials for former employees or vendors been removed?

-Determining which metrics are most appropriate for your company will make it easier to conduct your assessment and judge the success of your security system as a whole.
+Determining which metrics are most appropriate for your company will make it easier to conduct the assessment and judge the success of the security system as a whole.